lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_ANOVA.md

 Now we can fit the model.
 We'll store it as a named object so that we can work with it more easily later.

 You can name this object however you want, but it's good to be consistent with your naming scheme throughout your code, so that you can easily identify what kind of object you are working with.
 There are multiple naming conventions used in R and R packages, as well as multiple style guides (e.g., see [here](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf)).
-In the case below, the `.` in the model name is only for convenient reading, and there is some debate on when and how this `.` should be used.
+In the case below, the `.` in the model name is only for convenient reading.
+(There is some debate on when and how this `.` should be used.
+This is in part because the `.` has a specific meaning in other programming languages, whereas it is simply another character in an R variable name.)

 ```r